How to Create a Marketing Calendar [with Marketing Calendar Template]

 In our opinion, these are the most important elements you should stock up your future marketing calendars with.

-Keeping track of key dates won’t just let you know about things like product launches and busy periods, it’ll map out any holidays, events, or awareness days you can use to great effect throughout the year.
+Keeping track of key dates won’t just let you know about things like product launches, busy periods and sales.
+It’ll map out any holidays, events, or awareness days you can use to great effect throughout the year like Christmas, cultural holidays or things like Mental Health Awareness week that might be dear to your brand’s values.

 Overarching themes and campaigns